 What to Expect

 Join us for an inspiring evening of conversation, performance, and community at Pride & Persistence.
-This special program centers the lived experiences, creative power, and cultural leadership of Candace Nguyễn / Candace Persuasion, a Boston-based artist, storyteller, and community advocate, alongside Daunasia Yancey, activist, artist, founder of Boston Black Pride, and a widely respected voice for Black queer community building.
+This special program centers the lived experiences, creative power, and cultural leadership of Candace Nguyễn / Candace Persuasian, a Boston-based artist, storyteller, and community advocate, alongside Daunasia Yancey, activist, artist, founder of Boston Black Pride, and a widely respected voice for Black queer community building.
 Today, Daunasia serves as Deputy Director of the Mayor’s Office of LGBTQIA2S+ Advancement, working to empower, protect, and uplift LGBTQIA2S+ residents across Boston.

 Through performance and conversation, the evening will explore and celebrate themes of trans joy, queer liberation, identity, resilience, and community care.